MauroMardones/ReSalar_Project_IEO/README.md

 ### Results

-principal oytpus and results can be found in this link:
+principal oytpus and results can be found in this link: [Parameters Ostrea edulis](https://mauromardones.github.io/ReSalar_Project_IEO/)

 ### Authors and Acknowledgments